clottman/cassey-on-eleventy/posts/rails-frontend-asset-management.md

 - `app/javascript/application.js` as the entrypoint
 - Some other bundler & its config files: may be [Bun](https://bun.sh), [esbuild](https://esbuild.github.io), [rollup.js](https://rollupjs.org), or [Webpack](https://webpack.js.org)
 - `<%= javascript_include_tag "application" %>` if using the asset pipeline
-- `JavaScript:build` task attached to `assets:precompile` which runs the build script that's defined in package.json
+- `javascript:build` task attached to `assets:precompile` which runs the build script that's defined in package.json

 ## So which should I use?